polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 their core, because they forgot to renew in the interlude.

-In a nutshell the current situation is severely hindering teams from deploying on Polkadot, we are essentially in a Denial of Service situation.
+In a nutshell the current situation is severely hindering teams from deploying on Polkadot: We are essentially in a Denial of Service situation.

 ## Stakeholders